DynamicDevices/female-stem-pioneers/CONTRIBUTING.md

 ### Content Guidelines

-- Ensure biographical information is accurate and well-sourced
+- **Ensure biographical information is accurate and well-sourced**
-- Focus on achievements and impact that would inspire young women
+- **Focus on achievements and impact that would inspire young women**
-- Include diverse representation across STEM fields, countries, and time periods
+- **Include diverse representation across STEM fields, countries, and time periods**
-- Write in an engaging, accessible style appropriate for the target audience
+- **Write in an engaging, accessible style appropriate for the target audience**
-- Verify information from reliable sources before submitting
+- **Verify information from reliable sources before submitting**
-- Remove any duplicate entries by name for clarity
+- **Remove any duplicate entries by name for clarity**
 - **Verify image licensing before submitting** - include source and license information
+- **Provide high-quality, comprehensive metadata** - Each pioneer should have complete information including achievements, quotes, and engaging descriptions that will inspire students

 ### Submitting Changes